supertrampr/infrastracture/examples/do-domain/README.md

 ## Quick start

-**Please note that this example will deploy real resources into you Digital Ocean project therefore costs may occur.**
+**Please note that this example will deploy real resources into you Digital Ocean project at no additional costs.**

 Configure the Terraform variable that contains your [Digital Ocean Personal Access Token](https://docs.digitalocean.com/reference/api/create-personal-access-token/) by running: